msychalice/leetcode/README.md

 	move all the elements back from stackPush to stackPop
 ```
 See code for an optimized solution that can reduce the time complexity of Push operation from O(n) to O(1).

+## 234. Palindrome Linked List
+1. Calculate the length
+2. Reverse the first length/2 nodes
+3. Compare the first length/2 nodes with the last length/2 nodes

 ## 277. Find the Celebrity